 This focus on discipline has emerged as a response to the increase in the breadth and complexity of knowledge.
 It simply is not possible for a student to acquire a decent understanding and knowledge of multiple disciplines.
 However, over the years, the expertise has tended to become too narrow, and the understanding and appreciation of related disciplines, which is needed for effectively working in multidisciplinary teams, has declined.
 While research and development problems in each discipline remain, the big problems that face societies, nations and the world clearly do not align with discipline boundaries, and their addressal needs expertise from multiple disciplines.
-To address these problems that rarely fall within discipline boundaries, there is a need for developing manpower that has multidisciplinary capabilities.
+To address these problems and, in general, work on innovations and complex problems that rarely fall within discipline boundaries, there is a need for developing manpower that has multidisciplinary capabilities.
 (Though the terms multidisciplinary and interdisciplinary have different technical meanings, we use these terms interchangeably, as they often are interchangeable.)